 But what happens if the number of miners goes up, and their hardware becomes much more efficient?
 Bitcoin used to be mined on CPUs, then GPUs and FPGAs, but ultimately miners started designing their own ASIC chips, which were vastly more powerful than these early solutions.
 As the hash rate goes up, so does the mining difficulty, thus ensuring equilibrium.
 When more hashing power is introduced into the network, the difficulty goes up and vice versa; if many miners decide to pull the plug because their operation is no longer profitable, difficulty is readjusted to match the new hash rate.

-Blockchain - The Global Cryptocurrency Ledger
+Blockchain for Dummies: The Global Cryptocurrency Ledger

 The blockchain contains the history of all transactions performed in the system.
 Every validated transaction, or batch of transactions, becomes another ring in the chain.
+Every single blockchain development company relies on this public ledger.

 So, the Bitcoin blockchain is, essentially, a public ledger where transactions are listed in a chronological order.